Dick Hahn

-Richard Frederick Hahn (July 24, 1916 – November 5, 1992) was a Major League Baseball catcher.
+Richard Frederick Hahn (July 24, 1916 – November 5, 1992) was an American Major League Baseball catcher.
 Hahn played for the Washington Senators in 1940.
 In one career game, he had three career at-bats and did not get a hit.

 Hahn was born in Canton, Ohio and died in Orlando, Florida.
 He was buried in Woodlawn Memorial Park in Gotha, Florida.